Make This DIY Butter Slime Using Clay

 Are your kids still obsessed with slime!?

 Mine sure are!
 If you have slime fans at home, try making this fun and addictive DIY Butter Slime!
 The texture is soft and spreadable just like butter or frosting and is super satisfying to play with!
-Plus it’s really easy to make and takes just a few minutes.
+Plus it’s really easy to make this slime recipe and takes just a few minutes.

 Mix your favorite slime recipe with clay!